holiaka/Cs-137-release-during-combustion-of-biomass-materials/README.md

 - **Birch forest**
   - forest litter
 - **Meadow ecosystems**
-  - herb litter
+  - herbaceous litter
-  - live grass vegetation
+  - live herbaceous vegetation

 ---

 ## 🧪 Description

-The data are provided to support the estimation of **¹³⁷Cs emissions to the atmospheric air during wildfires** in the Chornobyl Exclusion Zone under different **environmental and combustion conditions**.
+The data are provided to support the estimation of **¹³⁷Cs emissions to the atmospheric air during wildfires** in the Chornobyl Exclusion Zone under different **environmental conditions**.

 > 📄 **Methodological background and discussion**
 > More detailed information on methodological aspects and discussion of the obtained results is presented in the paper: